Soname-Solutions/salmon/docs/configuration.md

 Based on the delivery method type, additional parameters are required:
 * AWS_SES:
     - `sender_email` - the sender email for notifications and digests.
 Must be verified in AWS SES.
+    - (optional) `use_inline_css_styles` - specify whether to apply CSS styles directly within each HTML element in e-mail.
+If set to True, styles will be inlined, enhancing compatibility with email clients that restrict external CSS.
+Default value: `False`.

 * AWS_SNS:
     - No additional parameters needed.
 Target SNS topic Arn is configured in recipients section.
 * SMTP: